-403 Instructional Models
+403 Instructional Models and Delivery Methods

 The instructional models recognized by the Division of Adult Education are managed enrollment, open entry/open exit, supplemental instruction, and tutoring.
-Agencies should ensure that they use the model(s) that best meet the needs of the targeted student population.

-Although agencies are free to select the models that will be used, the division is committed to increasing the number of managed classes offered statewide.
+Agencies should choose models that provide sufficient intensity of instruction to promote steady educational gain and that best meet the needs of the targeted student population.
+Instruction may be delivered in person or at a distance.
+All distance education must be provided in a manner compliant with Policy D.130 Distance Learning.
+Although agencies are free to select the models that will be used, the division is committed to increasing the number of managed enrollment classes offered statewide.